eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 42. Then, I installed a Visual Studio Code extension called [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) to assist with Tailwind CSS in the development process.

-43. Then, in the nextjs-tailwindcss/components/Hero.jsx file, in the *outer most* **div** of the *return statment*, I added a React **className** attribute used to assign one or more CSS classes to an HTML element, and assigned it the following Tailwind CSS utility classes:
+43. Then, in the nextjs-tailwindcss/components/Hero.jsx file, in the *outer most* **div** of the *return statement*, I added a React **className** attribute, used to assign one or more CSS classes to an HTML element, and assigned it the following CSS classes:
 - flex
   - Applies **`display: flex;`** to the element, making it a flex container.
     - Flexible Box Layout is a layout model in CSS that allows you to design a layout structure in a more efficient and predictable way.